Stencyl/stencylpedia/block-reference/events/input.md

 ![event-mouse-enter-exit-region](http://static.stencyl.com/pedia2/block-images/13%20-%20Events/2%20-%20Input/event-mouse-enter-exit-region.png)

 Triggers whenever the mouse enters/exits/presses/releases/drags on a region.
+For mobile-devices, triggers whenever a finger touches, releases or drags a region.

 ***